duongphamtb5282/ocr-rag-pipeline/README.md

 A poor or ambiguous question is not a dead end.
 The platform watches two signals:

 - **Retrieval floor miss** — semantic score below 0.35 → no data.
-- **Faithfulness judge fails** — the judge (same active provider, JSON format) says the draft isn't supported by the retrieved text.
+- **Verification fails** — the judge (same active provider, JSON format) says the draft isn't supported by the retrieved text.

 On either signal, if the question has **domain anchors** (skills, locations, roles), the system rewrites the query once (one small LLM call), re-searches, re-answers, re-judges — and returns the rewritten query with the answer.
 If there are no anchors (pure pronouns), it replies with a **clarification** ("add a skill, a location…").
 Bounded: at most one rewrite, inside the request timeout; the local tier clarifies only.

-Every shipped answer is **judge-verified**; if verification fails after one corrective regeneration, the platform says so instead of guessing.
+### Claim-level verification and calibrated abstention

+On the cloud tier, answer verification goes one level deeper than the binary pass/fail: the draft is **split into atomic claims** (one JSON call), each claim is **verified against its cited chunk with a confidence score** (one JSON call), and the system **abstains** — refuses instead of guessing — when any claim fails support or its confidence drops below the calibrated threshold τ* (0.7 default).
+The threshold is **evidence-tuned, not guessed**: `tools/calibrate_judge.py` measures AUROC (pure-python rank statistic, no new dependencies) on your held-out claim samples and writes the optimal τ* back to the environment.
+Unsupported-claim lists drive the corrective-regeneration prompt, so the correction loop and the reflection loop keep working unchanged.
+Any verifier failure degrades to pass-with-warning (the same posture as the binary judge) — verification never becomes a new failure point.
+The local tier keeps the binary judge by decision (the 3B claim model is the same drift-prone model the judge measured unreliable).

 ---